GunroarCannon/FUTO_chatbot/README.md

 # FUTO Chatbot
-Chatbot to be theoretically used on the official site of the Federal University of Technology OWerri.
+Chatbot to be theoretically used on the official site of the Federal University of Technology Owerri.